Estimated reading time: 7 minutes

 This kind of feedback can also give you an idea about how the volunteer program supports the volunteers and what the program can do logistically to improve the volunteer experience.

-For example, you may learn that volunteers do not receive their shift schedules on time, creating frustration with not knowing when they are scheduled to work.
+For example, you may learn that volunteers do not receive their shift schedules on time, which creates frustration because they do not know when they are scheduled to work.

-Learning this type of information allows you to improve that experience for them.
+Learning this type of information helps you improve their experience.

 2. Annual Surveys